emarsden/dash-mpd-rs/README.md

 ## DASH features supported

 - VOD (static) stream manifests

 - Multi-period content

 - XLink elements (only with actuate=onLoad semantics), including resolve-to-zero

 - All forms of segment index info: SegmentBase@indexRange, SegmentTimeline, SegmentTemplate@duration, SegmentTemplate@index, SegmentList.

 - Media containers of types supported by mkvmerge, ffmpeg, VLC or MP4Box (this includes Matroska, ISO-BMFF / CMAF / MP4, WebM, MPEG-2 TS).

-- WebVTT, TTML and SMIL subtitles (preliminary support).
-There is some support for subtitles that are made available in wvtt format, that will be converted to SRT format using the MP4Box commandline utility (from the [GPAC](https://gpac.wp.imt.fr/) project), if it is installed.
+- WebVTT/wvtt, TTML, STPP and SMIL subtitles, either provided as a single media stream or as a fragmented MP4 stream.
+Subtitles that are distributed as a single media stream will be saved to a file with the same base name as the requested output file, but with an extension corresponding to the subtitle type (e.g. ".srt", ".vtt").
+Subtitles distributed in WebVTT/wvtt format (either as a single media stream or a fragmented MP4 stream) will be converted to the more standard SRT format using the MP4Box commandline utility (from the [GPAC](https://gpac.wp.imt.fr/) project), if it is installed.
+STPP subtitles (which according to the DASH specifications should be formatted as EBU-TT) will be muxed into the output media container as a "subt:stpp" stream using MP4Box.
+Note that common media players such as mplayer and VLC don't currently support this subtitle type; you can try using the GPAC media player (available with "gpac -gui").

 - Support for decrypting media streams that use MPEG Common Encryption (cenc) ContentProtection.
   This requires the `mp4decrypt` commandline application from the [Bento4 suite](https://github.com/axiomatic-systems/Bento4/) to be installed ([binaries are